 This is a repost but slightly edited.
+My progress has been slow.
+But I’ve remained determined to meet these goals.

 I just came back from a doctor’s appointment and was weighed for the first time in a long time.
 My weight has always been a big yo-yo.
 It’s up and down.
 Two weeks ago, I was doing great and was down about ten pounds.
 But then I got sick, and sick again, and here I am.
 It’s a constant yo-yo effect, and I’m getting tired of it.